2013 Dasmariñas local elections

-Local elections will be held in the city of Dasmariñas on May 13, 2013 together with the National and the provincial level elections.
-Since Dasmariñas is a first class city in terms of income and the 2nd largest city in southern Luzon in terms of population, however it still an ordinary component city, it means it still elect a provincial official, despite its own representation in the congress.
+Local elections were held in the city of Dasmariñas on May 13, 2013 together with the national and provincial level elections.
+Since Dasmariñas is a component city in the province of Cavite, it may elect a provincial official despite its own representation in the congress.

 Background

 Since 1998, Barzagas have dominated in the elections.
 Their allies have also won several positions in the city/municipal council.
 In 2010, the Barzagas were members of Lakas-Kampi-CMD supporting Gilbert Teodoro, who lost to Benigno Aquino III of the Liberal Party.
 When the 15th Congress of the Philippines started, Pidi became a member of the majority group of Feliciano Belmonte.
 The following year his faction from Lakas-Kampi established the new party, National Unity Party.

 This 2013, Pidi Barzaga and his wife Jenny is running for their last term for congressman and mayor, respectively, together with Vice Mayor Valeriano "Vale" Encabo.
 Although they are running under the National Unity Party, they are also nominated by the Liberal Party due to electoral alliance with Rep. Ayong Maliksi, the alliance called as Team Dasma.

 Meanwhile, last term Councilor Gavino "Gabby" Mercado, former Barzaga's allied, are still with the Lakas party, and in alliance with Gov. Jonvic Remulla and Jolo Revilla, is running for mayor along with Miguelito "Mike" Ilano who was lost for board member of 4th district in 2010, is running for congressman.
 The Mercado group known as the Amazing 16 which included Remulla and Revilla in the coalition.